 Multiple linear regression (MLR) model for developing prediction equations

-The general equation of MLR modelling was formulated as the equation (9),
+The general equation of MLR modelling was formulated as equation (9),

 Y = a + bX1 + cX2 + dX3 +… + nXn (9)

-Whereas ‘Y’ is considered as the lead dependent variable (soil parameter such as SOM, TP, TK, and CEC); X1, X2, …, Xn are independent variables including the selected spectral bands obtained from CARS.
-The order of independent variables varies depend on the regression analysis results (George and Maller, 2003).
+Whereas ‘Y’ is considered the lead dependent variable (soil parameter such as SOM, TP, TK, and CEC); X1, X2, …, Xn are independent variables including the selected spectral bands obtained from CARS.
+The order of independent variables varies depending on the regression analysis results (George and Maller, 2003).

 An integration of the RS and GIS for mapping agricultural activities

 The spatial variability of different agricultural activities (soil, vegetation, water, etc.) can be interpolated, estimated, or predicted using the hyperspectral vis-NIR reflectance data as well as interpolation methods such as kriging interpolation and its entire models such as (ordinary kriging ‘OK’, universal kriging ‘UK’) in the ArcGIS software environment.
-The generated spatial variability distribution maps of these several agricultural activities can for providing a comprehensive overview of the distribution of these parameters.
+The generated spatial variability distribution maps of these several agricultural activities can provide a comprehensive overview of the distribution of these parameters.
 Geostatistical analysis was performed using the ArcGIS geostatistical analysis tool, following the guidelines outlined by ESRI (2019).
-Initially, the analysis involved examining the histogram of the raw data, followed by the selection of semi-variogram models to express spatial relationships.
+Initially, the analysis involved examining the histogram of the raw data, followed by selecting semi-variogram models to express spatial relationships.
 These models were then combined with various interpolation approaches.
-The kriging interpolation first step is establishing and modeling the semi-variogram of the parameters.
+The first step in kriging interpolation is establishing and modeling the semi-variogram of the parameters.
 The semi-variance expression, as described by Kupfersberger et al. (1998) in equation (10), was used for this purpose.

 γh=12Nh×iNhZxi- Zxi+ h2 (10)